OctopusDeploy/blog/blog/2023-05/navigation-uplift/index.md

 ## Upcoming changes

-To continue bringing a modern UI across Octopus Deploy we are tackling the Page header section. and moving down the page to our page headers, breadcrumbs.
+To continue bringing a modern UI across Octopus Deploy we are tackling the Page header section next. and moving down the page to our page headers, breadcrumbs.
 This is creating a simpler layout to support easier navigation between areas of the app.
 With each change applied to the navigation it will bring more visual consistency and correction of the information architecture.

 Octopus is dedicated to improving its user experience.
 This is the first of many milestones ahead of us to achieve our North Star navigation experience.

-Sign up to take part in our customer research program where you will see up and coming concepts we are testing.